basnijholt/nijho.lt/content/post/homelab-explained/index.md

 - **DNS is not a security boundary.** Anyone can send any name to your IP.
 The check has to happen at the front door.
 - **Point DNS at the front door, not at the service.** Traefik knows where things run, so moving a service never touches DNS.
 - **Keep one way in that doesn't depend on the homelab.** For me that's WireGuard on the router.
 The NAS holds the data and runs Traefik, so when it is down, everything is, and I still need a way in to fix it.
-- **Test from every way in.** Some problems, like the Docker gateway address, only show up on one path.
+- **Test from every way in.** Some problems only show up on one path, like a new name that works at home but not over Tailscale.
 - **Two layers for sharing.** Headscale ACLs decide who reaches what; Traefik's allowlist decides what the internet sees.
 - **Opt-out exposure needs audits.** Better yet, make private the default.
 - **Generate what you can.** A generated list can't drift.